lancetipton/quill-video-resize/README.md

 This was the outcome of learning Quill, and at the same time needing videos to be resizeable.
 Im sure this could be done better as a module, but when I started building it, I started it as a format not knowing what it would turn into.
 I may eventually move it into a module, but I'm not making any promises.
 Feel free to fork and knock it out.

 ## To use:
+Include both the JS and CSS files.
+Then add this to your codes:

 ```javascript